vipgupta/OverSketch/README.md

 Running these files would require the pywren package (http://pywren.io/) and the numpywren package (https://github.com/Vaishaal/numpywren) to be installed.

-It calculates A*B approximately using sketching on AWS Lambda.
+It calculates AxB approximately using sketching on AWS Lambda.
 Takes arguments:
 BigMatrix 'A'
 BigMatrix 'B'